-In this case the photographer has misunderstood the purpose of a RAID array and they think that it is a backup of their photos because if a drive fails, they can still access their photos.
+In this case, the photographer has misunderstood the purpose of a RAID array, and they think it is a backup of their photos because if a drive fails, they can still access their photos.

-Let’s run though a possible scenario: The photographer accidentally deletes a folder of photos on their DAS, and this happened before Backblaze had time to upload those photos to the cloud.
+Let’s run through a possible scenario: The photographer accidentally deletes a folder of photos on their DAS, and this happened before Backblaze had time to upload those photos to the cloud.
 If those photos are not in a trash can, they are now gone!
-The Drobo does not keep two copies of the folders.
-If you delete them, or corrupt them, they are gone from the device.
+The RAID does not keep two copies of the folders.
+If you delete them or corrupt them, they are gone from the device.
 Period.

-In most configurations of offsite cloud backups there is also a time limit for how long deleted files are stored.
+In most configurations of offsite cloud backups, there is also a time limit for how long deleted files are stored.
 Even if the Backblaze upload had occurred before the files were deleted from the DAS, they could then be deleted from Backblaze as well.
-There’s a window of time where they will still be available, but this window of time is sometimes dependant on the type of plan you are paying for with your cloud backup service.
+There’s a window of time where they will still be available, but this time window is sometimes dependant on the type of plan you are paying for with your cloud backup service.

-This is a key thing to understand with your chosen cloud backup service.
-What happens to the files on the cloud, if the local versions of those files have been deleted?
-Remember, I’m using Backblaze as one example, but there are several others and they might all handle this process differently.
+This is a crucial thing to understand with your chosen cloud backup service.
+What happens to the files on the cloud if the local versions of those files have been deleted?
+Remember, I’m using Backblaze as one example, but several others might all handle this process differently.

-The first copy of the photos exist on the computer’s internal drive.
+The first copy of the photos exists on the computer’s internal drive.
 The Mac’s Time Machine function does create a backup of these photos on the external USB drive.
-There are two copies, on two local devices, but the photographer has no offsite copy.
+On two local devices, there are two copies, but the photographer has no offsite copy.

-In fact there’s another more nuanced issue with this particular backup strategy, and it comes from using the Time Machine function on a Mac.
-Although Time Machine actually does a great job of keeping a backup of the files on your computer, the design is primarily there to help you recover accidentally deleted files.
-When the Time Machine drive is plugged into your computer, you can scroll back though a timeline of files on the drive to find anything that you have lost.
+There’s another more nuanced issue with this particular backup strategy, and it comes from using the Time Machine function on a Mac.
+Although Time Machine does a great job of keeping a backup of the files on your computer, the design is primarily there to help you recover accidentally deleted files.
+When the Time Machine drive is plugged into your computer, you can scroll back through a timeline of files on the drive to find anything that you have lost.

-For this reason I generally do not recommend using Time Machine as part of a photo backup routine.
-It’s much better to use cloning software such as Carbon Copy Cloner, because this leaves your photo backups in exactly the same folder structure on the backup drive, as they were on the original location.
+For this reason, I generally do not recommend using Time Machine as part of a photo backup routine.
+It’s much better to use cloning software such as Carbon Copy Cloner because this leaves your photo backups in precisely the same folder structure on the backup drive as they were on the original location.

 Wrap Up – Why Risk It?

-Hopefully the explanation of the strategy can be a useful blueprint for setting up your own robust photo backup system.
-There are also many additional linked articles throughout the post, and in the recommended reading section below that expand on some of these topics.
+Hopefully, the explanation of the strategy can be a valuable blueprint for setting up your own robust photo backup system.
+There are also many additional linked articles throughout the post and the recommended reading section below that expand on some of these topics.

-If you want to see all the details about my own 3-2-1 backup strategy, you can find that in the my ongoing series entitled: My Backup Routine.
-This series of posts details my current setup, as well as all of the previous iterations of my setup over the past several years.
+If you want to see all the details about my own 3-2-1 backup strategy, you can find that in my ongoing series entitled: My Backup Routine.
+This series of posts details my current setup and all of the previous iterations of my setup over the past several years.
 As time and technology marches on, I have experimented with different systems.
-You can use that post series to learn from my own mistakes, and quickly get up to speed on the best systems on the market right now.
+You can use that post series to learn from my own mistakes and quickly get up to speed on the best systems on the market right now.